harryhow/HuaKueiFeeder/README.md

   2. Managing functions and page - cat's photo, location description (id), switching to different cat
   3. Hook up with Firebase realtime database
   4. Test with Netlify using microservice functions
+  5. Put serviceAccountKey.json to public git is not a good idea, need to move to .env setting.